xd2287/transformers/docs/source/en/model_doc/xlnet.md

 This model was contributed by [thomwolf](https://huggingface.co/thomwolf).
 The original code can be found [here](https://github.com/zihangdai/xlnet/).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [xlnet](https://huggingface.co/models?other=xlnet)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)